+L'Amie Cell started writing handset insurance in Croatia in late 2020 and remains active in its other markets though the Travel class growth was stunted in 2020.

-L'Amie Cell remains active with its Austrian and Bulgarian direct portfolio but also started writing direct business in Slovenia.
-Inwards reinsurance from Macedonia was added to that from Serbia.
-The cell also started writing Travel business and extended its licence to include the relevant classes.
-The other cells are licensed to write property, accident, sickness, motor, general liability and motor liability and miscellaneous financial risks in the United Kingdom.
+The other cells are also licensed to write property, accident, sickness, motor, general liability and motor liability and miscellaneous financial risks in the United Kingdom.
 The property risks are equally well-spread geographically.